sastrand/s3-spelunker/README.md

-# s3-tidy
+# s3-spelunker
-Utils to search, index, and generally wrangle unorganized files in s3
+Utils to search and map the vast and sometimes uncharted world of your own s3 account